 “You just need to stay positive.”

 “You should be grateful for what you have.”

 “Just change your outlook, and then you will be happy.”

 “I am awesome, I am always awesome, and I am never not awesome.”

-“I don’t want to hear anything that is negative and if it is negative you need to talk with someone else not me.”
+“I don’t want to hear anything negative, and if it is negative, you need to talk with someone else, not me.”